Romania’s PM Tudose: Bulgaria and Romania will be part of Schengen within a year

 Tudose and his Bulgarian counterpart Boiko Borissov agreed on having monthly Romanian-Bulgarian government meetings from now on, the next of which would take place in Bucharest.

-After opening a new border crossing between Kainardja in Bulgaria Lipnita on the Romanian side, the two Prime Ministers had flown to Varna, where they spoke about additional transportation links and several other subjects.
+After opening a new border crossing between Kainardja in Bulgaria and Lipnita on the Romanian side, the two Prime Ministers had flown to Varna, where they spoke about additional transportation links and several other subjects.

 Later on Tuesday, Tudose and Borissov went into a four-way Balkan Summit with Alexis Tsipras, the Prime Minister of Greece, and Serbia’s President Alexander Vučić.
 Boiko Borissov said in the presence of his three colleagues, one of the most important things for the Balkans was “to develop our relations, so that the Balkans become an example in Europe.
 The region should not be a place for wars and murders but rather for peace, stability and prosperity.”